 Discussion with Panelists

-Mr. Rosman indicates that success stories are important to demonstrates that PWTF interventions helped recipients get on a healthy path.
+Mr. Rosman indicates that success stories are important to demonstrate that PWTF interventions helped recipients get on a healthy path.
 Stories will help to drive policy decisions.

 Mr. Ribble inquires about what those setting policies at health system, insurer level want to see.